jomon-palayur/gitprofile/README.md

   // Display articles from your medium or dev account.
 (Optional)
   blog: {
     source: 'dev', // medium | dev
-    username: 'arifszn', // to hide blog section, keep it empty
+    username: 'jomon-palayur', // to hide blog section, keep it empty
     limit: 3, // How many articles to display.
 Max is 10.
   },
   googleAnalytics: {